Contact%20dermatitis Treatment

 Emollients

-- Should be applied frequently, especially after contact w/ water or irritants
+- Should be applied frequently, especially after contact with water or irritants

-- Provide an occlusive layer over inflamed skin, reduce evaporation & decrease fissuring
+- Provide an occlusive layer over inflamed skin, reduce evaporation and decrease fissuring

-- Patient preference & treatment area will determine formula used
+- Patient preference and treatment area will determine formula used

 - Eg petrolatum, liquid paraffin, mineral oils, glycerine, etc

-- Avoid products w/ high water content, preservatives or fragrances
+- Avoid products with high water content, preservatives or fragrances

 Phototherapy

-- Narrow-band UVB or PUVA may be used in patients w/ severe chronic allergic contact dermatitis unresponsive to topical or oral corticosteroids
+- Narrow-band UVB or PUVA may be used in patients with severe chronic ACD unresponsive to topical or oral corticosteroids